Competitive advantages are the strengths and opportunities that you have over your competition.

 In the beginning, you have to explain the competitive environment.
 If you are going to put it next to the section of competitive analysis, you will not have to go into details.
 Because you will already have explained those details.

 However, if you are to present this section only, you will have to explain your competition.
 Along with that, you will also have to share analytic comparisons.
-For which, you can use pie charts, graphs, matrics, and other such diagrams.
+For this, you can use pie charts, graphs, matrics, and other such diagrams.

 And then finally, you have to start explaining your competitive advantage over your competitors.
 Note that you have to write this section in the most convincing way.
 So, your prospects understand your dynamics well and invest in your business.
 Moreover, it is important for them to know if you have a clear strategic plan to run your business successfully.